Last updated : 9th November 2014

 As an action show, The Professionals is fairly unique in having a 50:50 split of male and female fans, so I felt it was important to include views from the fairer sex.
 To that end fan of show Sharon Brondos has very kindly submitted her own comments, which include an insight into the characterisations and relationships in the show (plus, of course, her views on the actual storylines).

 Locations.
 Thanks to the titanic amount of research by Bob Rocca, author of the 2009 comprehensive guide to the series, a complete breakdown of all filming locations for every episode is now available.
-Bob has kindly granted me permission to reproduce this this information here and, so far, I have covered the first season of the original series - later episodes to follow during mid-2013.
-The information makes use of Google Maps and Google Street view, though older web browsers may not support these fully.
+Bob has kindly granted me permission to reproduce this information here.
+The information makes use of Google Maps and Google Street View, though older web browsers may not support these fully.
+Remarkably, despite huge amounts of redevelopment throughout the decades, particularly in London, many of the locations remain entitrely recognisable today.

 Production Dates.
 Watching the first season closely, it becomes obvious that the episodes were originally screened in a significantly different order to that which they were actually filmed.
 Many fans felt the true development of the show in those early days could be appreciated better if the stories could be seen in production order.
-Thankfully in recent years - and with huge thanks to fellow fan Bob Rocca - official production notes have surfaced.
-Each episode was scheduled to require ten working days to shoot (post-production time such as dialogue dubbing and general editing sessions were scheduled much later and I do not attempt to ascertain such dates).
+Thankfully in recent years - and due to the huge efforts of Bob Rocca and Andrew Pixley - official production notes have finally surfaced.
+Each episode was scheduled to require ten working days to shoot (post-production time such as dialogue dubbing, general editing sessions and the addition of incidental music were scheduled much later and I do not attempt to ascertain such dates).
 There is one notable exception to the ten-day rule: the very first episode 'Old Dog with New Tricks' overran to an additional week (and possibly required work during weekends) due to the recasting of Anthony Andrews and LWT's apparent request for the story's denouement to be rewritten and reshot.
 The only other oddity I am aware of is 'Backtrack' which was interrupted part-way through for several months due to Lewis Collins' parachuting accident.

 ...
 The advantages of the D2 tapes were clear: they were physically smaller and therefore easier to handle and transport than traditional film print canisters with the added bonus of (theoretically) negligible degradation in picture and sound quality.
 The tapes also had the capability of storing the audio as separate elements, which meant that non-English-speaking countries could easily substitute their own dialogue tracks...